FLUX-SE/all_docs/en_US/evo-eq_doc/0_Evo_EQ.md

 # Introduction

-**EVO EQ - The Ultimate Channel Strip EQ Redefined**
+**EVO EQ - The canvas for painting the colors**

-The philosophy of the analog Channel Strip, the essential element of all analog consoles, is about being efficient, fast, and making things sound great already from the start.
-EVO EQ is designed to be as efficient, fast and hands-on, adding the advantages of creative digital innovation in terms of workflow and sound, providing everything you need to stay in control of your sound!
+One of the cornerstones in a Channel Strip is a well-built, efficient and complete Equalizer.
+The equalizer in the EVO Channel and EVO EQ is a straightforward comprehensive 4-band parametric equalizer with an additional low/high shelf and a 6-24 dB low/high cut filter.

+The graphical interactive EQ curve is layered on top of the built in Spectrum Analyzer for hands-on editing with direct connection to the visual response.

+The spectrum analyzer originates from the FLUX:: Analyzer and has been optimized for the EVO Channel and EVO EQ.
+It gives you an accurate direct view of what’s going on in the different frequency domains of your material.

 ![](include/evoEQ.png)